 I was called a bitch in court today.

 I didn’t take it personally, nor did I take offence.
 The person who had called me a bitch was, after all, just a mother trying to protect her kids.
 As a mother myself, I understood where she was coming from.
-But, we were in a courtroom and I was there in my role as a journalist and she was there as the wife of an accused.
+But we were in a courtroom and I was there in my role as a journalist; she was there as the wife of an accused.

-The name calling had been the result of a frustrated attempt by her to keep her husband’s name out of the newspaper by pleading that the children would take the heat at school.
-It was not the first time I’d been approached for that reason by those involved in the court process.
-I answered the young mother’s request the same as I had answered all of the others, I could not guarantee that the name they were requesting be kept out of the paper would be.
+The name calling had been the result of a frustrated attempt on her part to keep her husband’s name out of the newspaper by pleading that the children would take the heat at school.
+It was not the first time I’d been approached by those involved in the court process.
+I answered the young mother’s request the same as I had answered all of the others, I could not do as they requested.

 As a reporter covering court, my job is to report on the proceedings as fairly and truthfully as possible.
 What I report on and how I report it is governed by rules just like any other news coverage and I had to be careful to follow those rules or risk becoming part of the process myself with some other reporter telling my story.

 There are several reasons why news media cover court proceedings.
 For me, it boiled down to the basic need to see justice done openly, before the public eye.
-I felt it was not only important that I, as a journalist, report on crime in the community, but that I follow any results of that crime, including the process of the accused through the court system.
+I felt it was not only important that I, as a journalist, report on crime in the community, but that I follow any results of that crime, including the journey of the accussed through the court system.

 Communities need to know their justice system is working properly, of if not, how it’s breaking down.
 With open reporting from incident to result everyone involved becomes aware of problems as they occur and thus have opportunities to correct any mistakes in a timely manner.

-I’ve watched the ‘oh-shit’ moment cross a police officer’s face during cross-examination when he or she realizes that some small thing done, or not done, by them could mean the crumbling of the case.
-I’ve heard both prosecutor and defence lawyers fumble through ill-prepared arguments because case files have been passed through too many hands and crucial information has failed to follow the file, accused, or witness.
-I’ve listened as judges make comments or rulings that have left me dumbfounded and at a loss as to how to explain such to the paper’s readership.
+I’ve watched the ‘oh-shit’ moment cross a police officer’s face during cross-examination when he or she realized that some small thing done, or not done, by them could mean the crumbling of the case.
+I’ve heard both prosecutor and defence lawyers fumble through ill-prepared arguments because case files had been passed through too many hands and crucial information had failed to follow the file, accused, or witness.
+I’ve listened as judges make comments or rulings that left me dumbfounded and at a loss as to how to explain such to the paper’s readership.